 Well, sort of, anyway.

-Keeping with the “lazy weekend” theme, I opted to whip up a soup version of The Boyfriend’s favorite Italian dish.
+Keeping with the “lazy weekend” theme, I opted to whip up a soup version of The Husband’s favorite Italian dish.

 It also doesn’t hurt that I’ve been craving a good, hearty soup for the past few weeks, probably because I’m hopelessly (and shamelessly) pining for fall to hurry up and get here.

 Phoenix doesn’t really have a “fall” – it’s more like a late summer that suddenly dives right into winter – but there’s still that two week period where the air is just crisp enough to warrant a light jacket.

-So I pretended that’s what the weather was like outside while I sat at the kitchen table, enjoying my lasagna soup and watching the dogs play in the yard.
+So I’ll pretend that’s what the weather was like outside while I sit at the kitchen table, enjoying my lasagna soup and watching the dogs play in the yard.

 It made for a really peaceful afternoon.

-As for the soup itself – it really does taste like lasagna!
+And as for the soup itself, it really does taste like lasagna!

 It has all the best Italian flavors (oregano, basil) with tender fusilli pasta mixed with ground beef, and an ultra cheesy topping that really brings all the flavors home.